PatchworkMC/patchwork-api/patchwork-capabilities/README.md

 INVOKEVIRTUAL net/minecraftforge/common/capabilities/CapabilityProvider ??? (???)???
  -> INVOKESTATIC com/patchworkmc/impl/capability/CapabilityProxy ??? (???)??? (itf)
 ```
-`CapabilityInject` on methods require a synthetic bridge method to be created, which is an event listener
+`CapabilityInject` on methods require a `CapabilityRegisteredCallback` to be registered. `CapabilityInject` for fields
-for `CapabilityRegisteredEvent`. `CapabilityInject` for fields also requires a synthetic bridge, where the field is assigned
+requires a bridge callback method to be created, where the field is assigned from.